-- MOD9 to permit the extension of Underground Exploration; and - MOD6 to permit the construction of a new mine portal, Kintore Pit TSF (TSF3) and conduct capping of surface areas to progress rehabilitation.
+- MOD6 to permit the construction of a new mine portal, Kintore Pit TSF (TSF3), conducting tails harvesting for removal of tails from TSF2 and emplacement in TSF3, and conduct capping of surface areas to progress rehabilitation; and - MOD10 to permit temporary placement of dried tailings in TSF2.

-Construction of the TSF2 Embankment Stage 2 (Embankments 1 and 3)was completed in July 2021.
+Construction of the TSF2 Embankment Stage 2 (Embankments 1 and 3) was completed in July 2021.